- Aboriginal and Torres Strait Islander

 - an Aboriginal or Torres Strait Islander Australian

 - enrolled in an approved course or an Australian Apprentice, and

-- not receiving any other government assistance to study or complete your apprenticeship, and
+- not receiving any other government assistance to study or complete your apprenticeship

-If you are studying at a secondary school, TAFE (a technical and further education college), a university, or other approved tertiary institution, or if you are in a full-time Australian apprenticeship, ABSTUDY can help with your:
+If you are studying at a secondary school, TAFE (a technical and further education college), university or other approved tertiary institution, or in a full-time Australian Apprenticeship, ABSTUDY can help with your costs for: